 “This is potentially a huge growth area,” said Ian Simm, chief executive officer of Impax Asset Management Group Plc (IPX), a London-based investor with about $2.8 billion in funds.
 “It’s only viable where the price of water is high and the cost of energy is low.”

 Most of the biggest operators are conglomerates spanning other industries, such as Dow, Veolia, General Electric Co.
-(GE) of the U.S., Spain’s Acciona SA (ANA) and France’s Degremont SA.
+(GE:US) of the U.S., Spain’s Acciona SA (ANA) and France’s Degremont SA.

 Smaller rivals include pump-and-valve maker Flowserve Corp.
-(FLS) of Irving, Texas; plant operator Hyflux Ltd. of Singapore; and Energy Recovery Inc. (ERII), a maker of units that drive water through desalination membranes that’s based in San Leandro, California.
+(FLS:US) of Irving, Texas; plant operator Hyflux Ltd. of Singapore; and Energy Recovery Inc. (ERII:US), a maker of units that drive water through desalination membranes that’s based in San Leandro, California.

 “Desalination is a technology that makes economic sense for very specific niche situations where there is little or no recurring source of groundwater,” said Philippe Rohner, portfolio manager in Geneva at Pictet Asset Management SA running the $2.8 billion Global Water Fund.
 “Water re-use or recycling offers more investment opportunities.”